amradelmoh/amradelmoh/README.md

 Hi 👋 My name is Amr Adel
 =========================

-Front end Developer
+Junior Data Engineer
 -------------------

-Creative developer who's passionate about building digital experiences.
-I am passionate, creative, and always striving to do better job, but I am also someone who can constantly improve his abilities.
+In search of a job in data management, data engineering, or a related profession.
+Really driven to further my career and always improve my abilities.
+I have faith in my capacity to think of new accomplishments.

 * 🌍  I'm based in Cairo - Egypt
-* 🖥️  See my portfolio at [My Portfolio](http://amradelmoh.github.io/)
 * ✉️  You can contact me at [amradellmoh@gmail.com](mailto:amradellmoh@gmail.com)
-* 🧠  I'm learning ReactJs Framework.
+* 🧠  I'm learning Data Engineering.
 * 🤝  I'm open to collaborating on interesting projects.
 * ⚡  They say I'm good at FIFA. 🤷‍♂️